Codecademy/docs/content/cpp/concepts/queues/terms/empty/empty.md

 ---
-Title: '.empty()'
+Title: ".empty()"
-Description: 'Checks if a queue has no elements.'
+Description: "Checks if a queue has no elements."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Game Development'
+  - "Game Development"
 Tags:
-  - 'Objects'
+  - "Objects"
-  - 'OOP'
+  - "OOP"
-  - 'Classes'
+  - "Classes"
 CatalogContent:
-  - 'learn-c-plus-plus'
+  - "learn-c-plus-plus"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`.empty()`** method returns `true` if the [size](https://www.codecademy.com/resources/docs/cpp/queues/size) of the queue is 0.
 Otherwise, it returns `false`.